ungive/mediaremote-adapter/README.md

 I do not primarily develop for Mac, so if you see any bad practices in my Objective-C code, please do not hesitate to point them out.

-### TODO's

-- Objective-C code to launch and manage execution of the adapter script and parse its output according to the rules described above
-- Example project on how to use the adapter framework and script and instructions on how to bundle it with your app
-- This library currently does not handle "peculiar media", which is reported media that is in a transition state from e.g. "song A by artist B" to "song C by artist D" having mixed metadata from both songs, e.g. "song C by artist B" (artist is updated too late)
-- Solve FIXMEs and implement other TODOs that are located in source files

 ## Useful links